cisagov/Malcolm/docs/contributing-local-modifications.md

 # <a name="LocalMods"></a>Local modifications

 There are several ways to customize Malcolm's runtime behavior via local changes to configuration files.
-Many commonly-tweaked settings are discussed in the project [README](README.md) (see [`docker-compose.yml` parameters](malcolm-config.md#DockerComposeYml) and [Customizing event severity scoring](severity.md#SeverityConfig) for some examples).
+Many commonly-tweaked settings are discussed in the project [README](README.md) (see [Environment Variable Files](malcolm-config.md#MalcolmConfigEnvVars) and [Customizing event severity scoring](severity.md#SeverityConfig) for some examples).

 ## <a name="Bind"></a>Docker bind mounts